-Humpbacks, Orcas, Sea Lions & More!

-Marine Mammals of the Central Pacific Coast

-Habral Art Images

-he Humpbacks, Orcas, Sea Lions & More: Marine Mammals of the Central Pacific Coast Photo Op Photo Tour 2020 provides you with 7 full days of wildlife photography chock-full of spectacular subjects in an absolutely stunning environment.
-You will be provided with the opportunity to photograph some of the most dramatic marine mammals the Pacific Ocean can provide, including Humpback Whales, Orcas (Killer Whales), Steller Sea Lions, Sea Otters and Harbor Seals.
-You'll be accompanied by a professional photography guide and just three other keen photographers.
-On previous trips we have also encountered and photographed Pacific White-sided Dolphins, both

-Dall's and Harbour Porpoises, Gray Whales, Minke Whales, Northern Fur Seals, plus a plethora of seabird species.
-And, of course, we'll have absolutely fantastic scenery as a backdrop.
-You'll do all this while traveling through and around the northern tip of Vancouver Island and the Johnstone Strait, BC region aboard a comfortable and spacious 71-foot sailboat, the Ocean Light II.
+Autumn in the Queen Charlotte Strait Exploratory Photo Adventure 2021 he Autumn in the Queen Charlotte Strait Exploratory Photo Adventure 2021 features 7 full days of wildlife photography and adventure in an absolutely stunning environment.
+You will be provided with the opportunity, logistic support, and assistance needed to photograph some of the most dramatic marine mammals the Pacific Ocean can provide, including Humpback Whales, Orcas (Killer Whales), Steller Sea Lions, Sea Otters and Harbour Seals.
+On previous trips in this region we have also encountered and photographed Pacific White-sided Dolphins, both Dall's and Harbour Porpoises, Gray Whales, Minke Whales, Northern Fur Seals, plus a plethora of resident and migratory bird species.
+And, of course, this photo adventure offers absolutely fantastic scenery - both as a backdrop and as stunning subject matter itself.
+You'll do all this while traveling through and around the northern tip of Vancouver Island and the Queen Charlotte Strait, BC region aboard a comfortable and spacious 70-foot schooner, the Passing Cloud.

+Natural Art Images The Photography of Brad Hill